How Slack Standup Summarizer Automates Team Productivity

 How does the split-workflow pattern work?+

 Two separate n8n workflows: (1) Scheduler workflow uses Schedule Trigger to fire at 10:00 UTC on weekdays, then sends an HTTP Request POST to the main workflow’s webhook URL.
 (2) Main workflow uses Webhook Trigger + respondToWebhook for the full pipeline.
 This lets you customize the schedule independently of the pipeline logic, and test the main workflow via manual webhook calls.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 How does it differ from Feature Request Extractor?+